aarontorres0/Final-Grade-Calculator/README.md

 # What I Learned

-* How to layout an app in Xcode
+* How to create an app layout in Swift
-* basic Swift programming
+* basic Swift programming fundamentals